code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Container.md

-## Containerization
-- Packaging software code and all its dependencies in a bundle.

 ## Containers
 - **What?** Isolated partition of OS holding only 1 Application and all its dependent libraries.
 Each container has its own network interface, its own IP address, its own file system.
 All containers share the kernel of the host.
+- **Containerization?** Packaging software code and all its dependencies in a bundle.
 - **Advantages**
   - lightweight.
 Use less memory.
   - *Secure:* Reduces the chance that malicious code present in one container impacting other containers or invade the host system.